o-oo-o-oo-o/trucks-chrome/README.md

 3. **Automation Process**:
    - The extension will open a new tab to the 311 portal.
    - It will automatically upload the image, set the date/time, and fill out the form.
-   - If Traffic Cam images were provided and a match is found (within 10 mins), a popup will appear *inside the webpage* asking you to confirm the match.
    - **CAPTCHA**: The automation will pause when it reaches the Captcha/Submit step.
    - **Manually solve the Captcha and click Submit**.
    - The extension detects the "Service Request Submitted" confirmation and automatically proceeds to the next file in the queue.